Skip to main content

 2. Batch generate JSON URL list in Octoparse - to extract from a list of JSON file links

-• Open Octoparse and start a new Custom Task that batch generates input URLs
+• Open Octoparse and start a new Custom Task

-• Paste the copied URL into the URL format box
+• Paste the request URL

 • Click the Go to Web Page action and tick the JSON box in the General tab